angular-ui/bootstrap/src/modal/docs/readme.md

 Those methods make it easy to close a modal window without a need to create a dedicated controller.

+Also, when using `bindToController`, you can define an `$onInit` method in the controller that will fire upon initialization.

 ---

 Events fired: